supercollider/supercollider/CONTRIBUTING.md

 	- To quickly create a topic branch based on develop: `git checkout -b topic/my-fix develop`.
 	- Please avoid working directly on the `develop` branch.
 	- Please do not work off of the `master` branch, which is stable and only includes releases.
+- As the time passes, make sure to keep your for updated - see [Updating your fork](#updating-your-fork) below.

 ### Making changes

 - Make commits of logical units.
-- Check for unnecessary whitespace, and make sure you are following the whitespace conventions of the edited files, before committing.
+- Please refer to [Code Style Guide](https://github.com/supercollider/supercollider/wiki/%5BWIP%5D-Code-style-guidelines).
+Note that code style, such as whitespace conventions, depend on the language (`C++` vs `SuperCollider` vs `SCDoc Markup`)
-- Make sure your commit messages are descriptive and in the proper format:
+- Make sure your commit messages are descriptive and in the proper format.
+	- Commit messages follow the schema "category: content", e.g. `docs: Make the example in CONTRIBUTING imperative and concrete`, or `help: Update RunningSum2 help file`, or `class library: do this and that`, or `plugins: add missing function definition`.
+	- A more complete example:

 	        docs: Make the example in CONTRIBUTING imperative and concrete

 	        Without this patch applied the example commit message in the CONTRIBUTING document is not a concrete example.
 This is a problem because the contributor is left to imagine what the commit message should look like based on a description rather than an example.
 This patch fixes the problem by making the example concrete and imperative.

 	        The first line is a real life imperative statement which optionally identifies the component being changed.
 The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.

 - Make sure you have added the necessary tests for your changes.
 - Make sure you have documented your changes, if necessary.

 ### Submitting changes as Pull Requests

+- First make sure your fork is up to date!
+See [Updating your fork](#updating-your-fork) below.
 - Push your changes to a topic branch in the fork of your repository.
-If you are working locally, do this with `git push -u my-gh-repo topic/my-fix`. `my-gh-repo` is typically `origin`; check with `git remote -v`.
+If you are working locally, do this with `git push -u origin topic/my-fix`. `origin` should be the remote of your fork; check with `git remote -v`.
 - Submit a pull request to the SuperCollider repository.
 - The core team looks at pull requests on a regular basis in a weekly meeting that we hold in a public meeting.
 The hangout is announced in the weekly status updates that are sent to the sc-dev list.
 - You may receive feedback and requests for changes.
 We expect changes to be made in a timely manner.
 We may close the pull request if it isn't showing any activity.